 WMU became affiliated with Cooley Law School in 2014, a partnership that combines Western's status as a nationally-ranked, public comprehensive research university with the commitment to practical legal education of an independent, non-profit, national law school.
 WMU Cooley Law School is accredited by both the American Bar Association and the Higher Learning Commission of the North Central Association of Colleges and Schools.
 As part of the affiliation, WMU pre-law students have access to opportunities such as:

-- Accelerated programs that allow WMU students to complete both an undergraduate and law degree in a time frame shorter than the traditional seven years, saving students time and tuition dollars.
+- Accelerated programs that allow WMU students to complete both an undergraduate and law degree in a time frame shorter than the traditional seven years, saving the students time and tuition dollars.

 - Cross-listing of courses that allow WMU graduate students to take law classes and law students to take graduate courses, with each earning credits toward their respective degree programs; and,

 - Dual courses team-taught by faculty at both schools.